Anglui/COVID19-Diagnosis/README.md

 # COVID19-Diagnosis
-Diagnosing COVID19 using CT images.
+Diagnosing COVID19 from CT images using a ResNet50 network.